stardog-union/launchpad-docs/providers/microsoft-entra.md

 - **Required:** No
 - **Default:** `https://graph.microsoft.com`

+### `AZURE_ON_BEHALF_OF_USER_FLOW_ENABLED`

+The `AZURE_ON_BEHALF_OF_USER_FLOW_ENABLED` option enables the Azure OAuth 2.0 On-Behalf-Of (OBO) flow for all Azure SSO connections.
+When enabled, users authenticate once via Azure and gain seamless access to all connected Stardog instances without interactive sign-in prompts for individual connections.

+> [!IMPORTANT]
+> Before enabling this flag, ensure you have completed the Microsoft Entra setup required for the OBO flow, as it depends on properly configured API permissions and exposed scopes between your Launchpad and Stardog app registrations.
+See [Azure On-Behalf-Of (OBO) Flow Setup](#azure-on-behalf-of-obo-flow-setup) for detailed configuration instructions.

+**When enabled (`true`):**
+- All Azure SSO connections automatically use the OBO flow
+- Users authenticate once via Azure and gain seamless access to all connected Stardog instances
+- Interactive sign-in prompts for individual connections are eliminated
+- Client secrets are not required for SSO connections
+- Tokens obtained via OBO are stored in the user's session for reuse across requests
+- Requires corresponding Entra app registration changes (see [Azure OBO Flow Setup](#azure-on-behalf-of-obo-flow-setup))

+**When disabled (`false`, default):**
+- Maintains existing behavior where users interactively sign into each Azure SSO connection
+- Client secrets are required for each SSO connection
+- No additional Entra configuration required
+- Provides backward compatibility for existing deployments

+This configuration applies globally to all Azure SSO connections within the Launchpad instance.

+- **Required:** No
+- **Default:** `false`

 ### Secondary Authentication Provider

 Microsoft Entra supports using a secondary authentication provider for users with specific app roles.
 This feature allows you to require certain users to authenticate with an additional provider (such as Duo) after successfully authenticating with Microsoft Entra, providing an extra layer of security.